jsoref/thorium/api/docs/src/users/search.md

 ##### Why does it take some time for data to become searchable?

-It can take some time (usually < 10 seconds) for results to be searchable in Thorium because they are indexed asynchronusly by a separate component called the Thorium `search-streamer`.
+It can take some time (usually < 10 seconds) for results to be searchable in Thorium because they are indexed asynchronously by a separate component called the Thorium `search-streamer`.
 The time it takes for the `search-streamer` to index data depends on how much data has been added/modified/deleted in Thorium recently.